mrballistic/fluid-nextjs/memory-bank/progress.md

-# Progress: Fluid NextJS
+# Progress Report: Fluid NextJS

+## What Works
+- Next.js project structure and basic setup
+- WebGL context initialization and management
+- Shader compilation and program linking
+- Framebuffer creation and management
+- Basic fluid simulation algorithms
+- Event handling infrastructure (events are being captured)
+- Rendering pipeline for the dye texture

+## What's In Progress
+- Debugging the splat rendering issue (splats aren't showing up)
+- Optimizing the fluid simulation performance
+- Improving the visual quality of the simulation

 ## Current Status
-The Fluid NextJS project is currently in active development.
-Initial foundational components have been established, and the project is progressing steadily through the early stages of implementation.

-## What Works
-- Basic Next.js project setup and structure.
+- The application initializes correctly
-- WebGL context initialization and management.
+- WebGL context and shaders are set up properly
-- Shader compilation, linking, and basic management.
-- Initial fluid simulation logic and rendering pipeline.

-## What's Left to Build
-- Advanced fluid dynamics algorithms for realistic simulation.
-- Enhanced visual effects and shader improvements.
-- Interactive user controls and UI integration.
-- Performance optimizations for improved responsiveness.
-- Cross-browser compatibility testing and adjustments.
-- Comprehensive documentation, examples, and integration guides.
+- Event handlers are receiving events
+- The dye texture is being rendered
+- However, splats are not appearing on the screen when interacting with the canvas

 ## Known Issues
-- Current fluid simulation lacks realism and detailed visual fidelity.
-- Performance optimization required for smoother rendering and interaction.
-- Limited user interaction capabilities at this stage.
+- **Critical**: Splats aren't showing up despite events being captured and processed
+- The event handling might not be correctly passing coordinates to the splat function
+- There might be issues with the display shader or blending settings
+- The splat color and radius settings might need adjustment

-## Immediate Priorities
+## Technical Debt
+- Need more comprehensive logging throughout the rendering pipeline
+- Should add more error handling for WebGL operations
-- Improve fluid simulation realism and visual quality.
+- Consider adding unit tests for the fluid simulation components
-- Optimize rendering performance and responsiveness.
-- Develop interactive controls and user interface enhancements.
+- Might need to refactor the event handling code for better reliability